Skip to content

 1977 — Bob Pfleger reached the end of an influential 20-year career in the dock business.
 Bob started PFlow Industries in Milwaukee with an idea that pioneered the way and created a new product called the inclined vertical conveyor.

-1979 — A huge fire damages majority of a plant in Columbus, Ohio.
-The structure of a PFlow Hy-Lift kept the wall from collapsing saving the lives of four people.
+1979 — A massive fire severely damaged most of a building in Columbus, OH.
+The structure of a PFlow Hy-Lift prevented a load bearing wall from collapsing, saving the lives of four individuals.

 1980 — Ted Ruehl joins PFlow.
 PFlow’s first international Hy-Lift is installed in Belgium.